jackpck/earning_transcript_agent/README.md

 ## What do the analyzer app show?

-1. Show basic statistics of number of response of different sentiment and risk mentioned
-2. A chatbot that allows user ask any questions from the transcript.
+A chatbot that allows user ask any questions from the transcript.
 Instead of using RAG, the transcript and the user query are both processed in-context.
 To mitigate context-stuffing (loss of accuracy due to long input), further filters are provided to further trim down the json for the chatbot to consider when answering user's questions.

-3. Summarizing the processed transcript in a table for user referencing specific content from the transcript

 ## Instructions
 - To load the virtual environment: `source venv/Scripts/activate`
 - To set env variable `GOOGLE_API_KEY`, go to `config` and run `source set_api_key.sh`